Trachoma

 Complications

-- Scarring of the inner eyelid
+- Scarring of the inner eyelid.

-- Corneal scarring or cloudiness
+- Scarring or cloudiness of the cornea.

-- Partial or complete vision loss
+- Partial or complete vision loss.

 Prevention